 Funding for Individuals for Community Projects

-If you're an individual brimming with good ideas for a sports project, but need a financial helping hand, then there are several funding streams that might provide the answer.
+If you're an individual brimming with good ideas for a sport or physical activity project, but need a financial helping hand, then there are several funding streams that might provide the answer.

 Think Big is open to young people between the ages of 13 and 25.